 Since we want to bring Christmas gifts with us to Europe for our family, I did most of my Christmas shopping last week.
-I just about finished up my daughter while I was at it, and we got things for each of our relatives in Bulgaria.
-This is great because now I won’t have to worry about it come November/December, and I got bonus miles on the Barclaycard.
-Win-Win in my book!
+I just about finished up my daughter while I was at it, and we got things for each of our relatives.
+Wrapping up Christmas shopping in July?
+Yes, please!
+I love it.

-Spending $3,000 in 90 days wasn’t easy to do on our own, so we would not have been able to hit that requirement without help.
+Spending $3,000 in 90 days wasn’t easy to do on our own, so we would not have been able to hit that requirement without some strategic planning and help from family.
 However, I did end up purchasing things that were necessary, and we will be paying it off without paying any interest.
-I’m planning on hanging on to the rewards miles for a few months, and perhaps planning a trip to Las Vegas with the husband for our 5 year anniversary.
+Overall, this was a very successful credit card churn!

 Do you have a plan for churning credit cards?
 Have you ever asked family to help you meet spending requirements?